 - also register with the competent authority of any EEA state in which the consumer is located - for example, a UK based retailer selling to consumers in France and Germany will have to register with the UK government and the French and German authorities

-- provide the Department of Health with a copy of any registration confirmations provided by the competent authority of any EEA states that you intend to do business with
+- provide Public Health England (PHE) with a copy of any registration confirmations provided by the competent authority of any EEA states that you intend to do business with

 - send confirmations from these other EEA states to CBS.Tobacco@phe.gov.uk - the UK confirmation of registration will not be complete until these documents are received